jarher/roomHomepage/README.md

 # Room homepage

 This is a solution to the [Room homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/room-homepage-BtdBY_ENq).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents